biodranik/landing-hugo/content/team/Timofei Rachkovsky.md

 ---
 title: Timofei Rachkovsky
 job_title: Design Engineer, Master's Degree student
 description: As a Design Engineer, Timofei develops and tests our hardware and firmware.
-He is also responsible for the development of signal processing modules in the spectral domain and data acquisition subsystems.
+He is also responsible for the development of signal processing algorithms in the spectral domain and data acquisition subsystems.
 keywords: Timofei Rachkovsky, design engineer, Master's Degree student, VibroBox, Digital Signal Processing, software testing, hardware testing, firmware, spectral domain, data acquisition
 weight: 50
 share: